-Drop in Drama is a series of regular drama workshops for families to participate in together.
-The workshops are delivered by Tale Be Told Theatre Company and take place on the Benson and Estridge estate in Hounslow Central, where there are higher than average levels of English spoken nas a second language.
+Drop in Drama was a series of drama workshops for families to participate in together.
+The workshops are delivered by Tale Be Told Theatre Company and take place on the Benson and Estridge estate in Hounslow Central, where there are higher than average levels of English spoken as a second language.

 The aim of the Drop In Drama project was to offer the chance for people to enjoy arts activities on a Hounslow Central estate where there are limited opportunities to take part in the arts.